Adelard of Bath: Background

 Adelard's biography was incomplete in places, and leaves some aspects open to interpretation.
 Consequently, much of what is ascribed to Adelard is a product of his own testimony.

 Adelard claims to come from the Roman English city of Bath.
 How he lived is not entirely known.
-Despite his extensive travels, by the end of his life he is thought to have returned to Bath where he died around 1160 CE.
+Despite his extensive travels, by the end of his life he is thought to have returned to Bath where he died around 1160 AD.

 The parents of the philosopher are not known for sure, but Fastred, a tenant of the Bishop of Wells, is noted by scholars as a possible father.
 The name Adelard is of Anglo-Saxon origin, which would make him to be of low status in 11th-century England.
 It is believed that he left England toward the end of the 11th century for Tours, likely on the advice of Bishop John de Villula, who had moved the seat of his bishopric from Wells to Bath in 1090.
 During his studies in Tours, an anonymous "wise man of Tours" inspired Adelard with his interest in astronomy to study the science.
 Adelard later taught for a time at Laon, leaving no later than 1109 for travel.

 After leaving Laon, Adelard describes himself as travelling to Southern Italy and Sicily no later than 1116.
 Adelard also reports extensive travel throughout the "lands of the Crusades": Greece, West Asia, Sicily, possibly Spain, Tarsus, Antioch, and potentially Palestine.
 Historians believe that Adelard learned Arabic in Sicily or in Spain during his travels.
 The time spent in these areas would help explain his fascination with mathematics and his access to Arabic scholars.
-His travels are contested by scholars, some of whom speculate that he used references to "travel" and claims of discourse with "Arabs" as a cover for original ideas.
 The Norman court of the Hauteville kings of Sicily at this time was a center of Arabic, Latin, and Greek translation.

 By 1126, Adelard returned to the West with the intention of spreading the knowledge he had gained about Arab astronomy and geometry to the Latin world.
 This time of remarkable transition and crusade marked an opportunity for someone to gain valuable influence over the evolution of human history.
 While the Crusades offered little in the way of a victor, Adelard's non-discriminatory scholarly work inspired him to bring back to England many ancient texts and new questions that would later give rise to an English Renaissance.
 During Adelard's lifetime in the 11th century it was understandably difficult for him to have achieved his educational pursuits.
 As printing had not been introduced and the literacy rate was very low, books were rare in medieval Europe, usually held only by royal courts or Catholic monastic communities (Kraye, et al. 1987).
 Fittingly, Adelard studied with monks at the Benedictine Monastery at Bath Cathedral.